Branch Rickey and Campy: The Two Lives of Roy Campanella

 - April 11, 2011

-These two new books offer a fresh look at events and important figures in the integration of major-league baseball.
+Two new books offer a fresh look at events and important figures in the integration of Major League Baseball.

 From the 1880s baseball served as the white national pastime and separately became the black national pastime, until Branch Rickey put Organized Baseball on the road to becoming the national pastime.
 It happened when he signed Jackie Robinson to a Montreal Royals contract on August 28, 1945, just two weeks after the Japanese surrender ended World War II.